EOSIO/eosio-project-boilerplate-simple/README.md

 **stopping the DApp**

 In the second (frontend) terminal window, press `ctrl+c` on your keyboard.
 The frontend react app will be stopped.

+**stopping the backend**

+In the thrid (backend) terminal window, press `ctrl+c` on your keyboard.
+The backend demux and express process will be stopped.

 ## Restarting blockchain or DApp